scelesticsiva/Neural-Networks-for-Image-Compression/Autoencoders/README.md

-## Lossyimage compression using autoencoders
+## Lossy image compression using autoencoders

 This part 4 different aprroaches with autoencoders.
 For running the codes, follow the steps in notebook files